rexdesigndk/Todoii/README.md

 - Custom todo name.
 - Add items to the list.
 - Header changes with day/night cycle.
-- Localstorage Saves items & their current state.
+- Localstorage saves items & their current state.
+Also supports deleting and saving items.
-- When you remove an item on the list it get's removed from the localstorage.
 - Responsive design.
-Unless you're on a nokia 3310.

 # Planned Features